ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 ## Service introspection

 In [PR #4955](https://github.com/ros-navigation/navigation2/pull/4955) the parameter `service_introspection_mode` was introduced to the Nav2 stack to allow introspection of services.
-The options are “disabled”, “metadata”, “contents”.
+The options are "disabled", "metadata", "contents".

 Default value:

-- “disabled”
+- "disabled"

 ## Rotation Shim Using Path Orientations